timo-eberl/tics/README.md

     - [x] 3.
 Collision response.
 Calculate impulses required to correct velocity.
 Apply impulses immediately to velocity.
     - [x] 4.
 Position integration (kinematics, as in not based on forces or impulses but only on velocity).
     - [ ] do resolve_penetrations after applying velocites so we don't double correct. needs check if objects are still penetrating by storing local a and b and transforming again.
+      - [ ] Is this a good idea? since we are teleporting we might break stuff. maybe baumgarte stabilization is better.
 - [ ] Improve resting contacts
   - [x] Add Iteration loop (sequential impulses) to improve objects in touch with multiple objects (stack boxes)
   - [x] Add Warm Starting?
 Would improve resting contacts, but requires storing collisions across steps.
   - [ ] Add restitution threshold: collisions with a low relative velocity are treated as resting -> velocity = 0
-  - [ ] On face-face collisions report multiple collisions - might improve resting contacts
+  - [ ] On certain collision cases report multiple collisions (improves resting collisions).
+All cases:
-    - [ ] if Warm Starting is implemented, we need a unique ID per collision, because there can be multiple collisions per object pair now.
+    - [ ] edge vs edge (parallel): 2 points. project one edge onto the other and find overlapping segment endpoints.
+    - [ ] edge vs face: 2 points. clip edge against boundaries of face (Sutherland-Hodgman?)
+    - [ ] face vs face: 3+ points (polygon, maybe limit to some number?). clip one face against other (Sutherland-Hodgman)
 - [ ] Testing
   - [x] Setup
   - [ ] Test public API